-When the peppers are finished (they’ll take about 40 minutes), take them out of the oven and into a bowl that you can cover tightly.
-If you do not have a lid, then plastic wrap is fine.
-The bowl will steam up immediately, which is excellent, because the peppers will finish cooking and the steam will loosen the peppers from their skins.
+When the peppers are finished (they’ll take about 40 minutes), take them out of the oven and into a bowl.
+Cover tightly with a lid or plastic wrap — the peppers will finish cooking and the steam will loosen the peppers from their skins.
 When cool, peel them, reserving the juices to add to your soup.
 Place the peeled peppers in water to quickly de-seed — the seeds will sink to the bottom.

 Get out your soup pot, add a few swirls of olive oil and sweat the onions, carrots, celery and garlic until just tender.
 Cover with water, bring to a boil and remove from the heat.
 Blend in 2 batches: while the first batch is going, add the peeled roasted yellow peppers.
 Put the blended soup into a pot.
 Next, the second batch: add the red peppers to this one, and pour this soup into another pot.
 Season both with plenty of salt and pepper, the reserved pepper juices and a shake or two of Tabasco to bring out the pepper flavor.